BrianLusina/PythonSnips/algorithms/graphs/course_schedule/README.md

 ## Complexity Analysis

-Time Complexity: O(V + E)O(V+E) where VV represents the number of vertices and EE represents the number of edges.
+Time Complexity: O(V+E) where V represents the number of vertices and E represents the number of edges.
 Essentially we iterate through each node and each vertex in the graph once and only once.

-Space Complexity: O(V + E)O(V+E).
+Space Complexity: O(V+E).

 We use the adjacency list to represent our graph initially.
 The space occupied is defined by the number of edges because for each node as the key, we have all its adjacent nodes in the form of a list as the value.
-Hence, O(E)O(E)
+Hence, O(E)

-Additionally, we apply recursion in our algorithm, which in worst case will incur O(E)O(E) extra space in the function call stack.
+Additionally, we apply recursion in our algorithm, which in worst case will incur O(E) extra space in the function call stack.

-To sum up, the overall space complexity is O(V + E)O(V+E).
+To sum up, the overall space complexity is O(V+E).